Toko · Consistency reference

 Market vendor · scheduled to open.

-Live, scheduled to open 20 Jun 2026 · 14:00 UTC.
-It starts automatically — collectors can't claim before then.
+Armed — opens 20 Jun 2026 · 14:00 UTC.
+This vendor is Running, so it opens automatically at the set time; collectors can't claim before then and it shows "Coming soon" on Launchpad.
 This banner shows on every tab until it opens.

 Schedule